garrandall/popular-music-data/tracks/stole-kelly-rowland.md

 Mary's got the same size hands (Oh)
 As Marilyn Monroe
-She put her fingers in the imprints (Ooh)
+She put her fingers in the imprints (Oh)
 At Manns Chinese Theater Show
 She coulda been a movie star (She coulda been a movie star, oh) Never got the chance to go that far
 Her life was stole
 Now we'll never know
 (Now we'll never know, oh)